Tin21habesha/primetrade.ai_backend/README.md

 <h2>🚀 Overview</h2>
 <p>
-  This project is a secure, scalable backend system built with <b>NestJS, PostgreSQL, Prisma ORM, and Redis</b>, featuring RESTful APIs with JWT (access and refresh token) authentication and role-based access.
-It includes a basic React/Next.js frontend for interacting with the APIs.
+  This project is a secure, scalable backend system built with <b>NestJS, PostgreSQL, Prisma ORM, and Redis for scalability</b>, featuring RESTful APIs with JWT <b>(access and refresh token) authentication and role-based access</b>.
+It includes a basic React frontend for interacting with the APIs and testing CRUD.
 </p>

 <h2>🧩 Table of Contents</h2>